eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 	- You have excellent collaboration and communication skills;
 	- You are self-starting and self-motivating, willing to take initiatives and feel the responsibility for your project;
 	- You have good programming skill in Java, C，C++，R, Python
 + skill set:
+	- We are looking for an experienced product security engineer to join our team that can help us to strategically push forward the state of product security throughout GitHub.
+The product security team is dedicated to identifying the most important application and product security risks and use our passion for building things to mitigate or eliminate those risks.
+To get specific, here are some things our team works on:
+		* Account security - We work to ensure only legitimate users can access their accounts.
+Examples include:
+			+ Two-factor authentication (2FA) and WebAuthn
+			+ Verified device protection for non-2FA users
+			+ Protecting accounts reusing passwords leaked in other services
+		* Application security paved paths - We are passionate about projects where we can add defense in depth or secure by default security patterns.
+Examples include:
+			+ Continually looking for modern web security standards we can leverage such as content security policy, samesite cookies, etc.
+			+ Built/operate an internal cryptographic service used by other engineers and services throughout GitHub.
+		* Application security architecture - We collaborate with engineers throughout GitHub to develop solutions to security obstacles that strike the best balance between security, usability, and convenience.
+	- Responsibilities:
+		* Identify the most important strategic product security focus areas for the team and GitHub itself
+		* Help lead security architecture discussions with other engineering teams throughout GitHub
+		* Stay current with emerging security standards and help to identify when and where they should be adopted at GitHub
+		* Help lead the team’s technical/architectural decision making
+		* Write robust, maintainable backend code
+		* Review code and lead group discussions about the projects we’re working on
+		* Develop systematic solutions to problems instead of focusing on one-off fixes
+		* Mentor other engineers
+	- Minimum Qualifications:
+		* A passion for application security related problems
+		* 8+ years building software applications at scale
+		* 5+ years designing/architecting secure systems at scale
+		* Working knowledge of web application vulnerabilities and mitigations
+		* Known for being a great communicator and collaborator
+		* Excellent written and verbal communication skills
+	- Preferred Qualifications:
+		* Practical software development skills with Ruby on Rails or Go
+		* Working knowledge of applied cryptography
+		* Working knowledge of modern web security standards
+		* Experience mitigating account security risks
+		* Experience using Git and GitHub
++ skill set:
+	- GitHub is changing the way the world builds secure software and we want you to help change the way we secure GitHub.
+We're looking for an experienced security engineer to drive the development of GitHub’s red team operations.
+GitHub’s Application Security team (AppSec) has historically been focused on collaborating with and supporting engineering teams during the software development lifecycle.
+We are looking for a fresh perspective to drive the identification and mitigation of security risks from an attacker’s point of view.
+	- In this role you will define and implement how GitHub provides our engineers and security teams with broadly scoped and in depth security assessment of our services and infrastructure.
+You’ll have the freedom to define these engagements to best test the defensive security practices at GitHub.
+In this position, you will work closely with the AppSec team to leverage the team’s knowledge, skillset, and ongoing collaboration with engineers.
+	- Communication and empathy is key in this role, and your collaboration with engineers is just as important as the vulnerabilities and security risks you identify.
+In this role you’ll not only need to be creative and thorough in the attacks you perform, but also in helping drive the remediation strategies with teams across the company.
+	- Your responsibilities will include:
+		* Defining processes and initiatives to perform attacks against GitHub’s services and infrastructure, while taking care to minimize impact to systems and data
+		* Digesting complex application and service architectures to identify potential threats and avenues for exploitation
+		* Engaging internal engineering and security teams to work with during red team operations
+		* Collaborating with engineering teams and leadership to communicate identified risks and expectations for remediation
+		* Developing a plan to scale the red team, its service offerings, and tooling
+		* Mentoring other team members
+	- The minimum qualifications are:
+		* A passion for identifying and exploiting security vulnerabilities
+		* 8+ years of experience performing penetration tests, security code reviews, and red team operations
+		* Experience in security architecture review and threat modeling of complex systems
+		* Experience developing security testing tooling and exploits
+		* Experience with identifying and exploiting the unique security risks of cloud computing platforms including Azure and AWS
+		* Excellent written and verbal communication skills targeting a broad range of audiences from engineers to leadership
+		* Ability to empathize with a diverse range of engineers
+	- Bonus points if you have:
+		* Hands-on management experience in a personnel or team lead capacity
+		* Experience with exploiting virtualization techniologies and container orchestration systems such as Kubernetes and Nomad
+		* Practical software development skills with Ruby on Rails or Go
+		* Experience using Git and GitHub
++ skill set:
+	- GitHub is changing the way the world builds software, and we want you to help change the way we secure GitHub.
+We are looking for an experienced Threat Detection Manager to lead our remotely distributed detection engineering team focused on identifying and responding to security threats against GitHub and Azure DevOps(ADO).
+	- Interested in leading efforts related to building and tuning scalable detection and enrichment systems, threat hunting, MITRE ATT&CK, or response automation?
+	- As our Threat Detection Manager, you will work alongside other members of the GitHub Security and Engineering organizations to lead an awesome team of threat detection professionals.
+You will develop and mature a comprehensive threat detection program, plan new detection work according to company growth and threat intelligence trends, and foster effective, sustainable process development.
+A successful applicant will have a desire to lead and develop a healthy and inclusive team responsible for detecting and hunting a variety of adversaries in diverse environments at scale.
+	- Threat Detection Manager Responsibilities
+		* Lead and develop a dedicated team of threat detection professionals
+		* Maintain a healthy team culture based in excellence and empathy
+		* Plan, balance, and prioritize team activity in response to company growth and changing threat landscapes
+		* Coordinate measurable threat detection and hunting activity across a complex technical environment at scale
+		* Develop and mature threat detection process and integration with threat intelligence resources
+		* Closely partner with dedicated corporate security and incident response resources to identify, investigate, and mitigate threats
+		* Participate in an on-call rotation
+	- Minimum Qualifications
+		* Significant experience with the entire threat detection lifecycle and collaborating with incident response, corporate security, security engineering, and threat intelligence resources
+		* Several years experience effectively managing and working with distributed and remote security teams
+		* The ability to take a pragmatic, risk-based approach to decision making while applying practical security principles and practices
+		* Exceptional written and verbal communication skills with a strong sense of empathy
+		* Proven experience guiding risk-based strategic and tactical technical decision making and execution
+		* Experience operating a threat detection program mapped to the MITRE ATT&CK framework
+		* Experience supporting governance and compliance requirements
+	- Preferred Qualifications
+		* 5+ years or demonstrable proficiency in threat detection
+		* General experience in the following disciplines with deep experience in one or more:
+			+ Log analysis: Large scale analysis of standard and custom log types using client and server side log analysis tools such as Splunk, ELK, Kusto, and Sentinel
+			+ Familiarity with file system, memory, or live response on MacOS, Linux, and Windows
+			+ Network traffic analysis: Analyze network telemetry from intrusion detection systems and flow monitoring systems
+			+ Detection development: Host and network level detection with tools such as osquery, yara, auditd, etc
+			+ Threat intelligence: Collection, analysis, production, or consumption of threat data and finished intelligence
+		* Experience using or securing Linux day-to-day in a production environment
+		* Development experience with Python, Ruby, Bash, or Powershell
+		* Experience working with git, GitHub, and Microsoft Azure
++ skill set:
 	- We are currently looking for a Senior Specialist - Security Standards Organisation to join our Industry standardization Department in Lausanne.
 Our Industry Standardization department is responsible for the quality and timeliness of the corporate industry standardization strategies and implementation tactics.
 Another key mission is to help business departments coordinate and align their industry standardization strategies and implementation tactics with corporate strategy.
 It also ensures effective execution of industry standardization strategies and decisions to realize quality and efficient work.
 	- Maintain effective operations of account departments and working groups for industry standards organizations, and enhance the capabilities of Huawei team in standardization activities.
 Participate in regulation making and operations of standards organizations, Ensure that the standards team effectively execute industry standardization strategies and tactics